amazeeio/docs/customization/nginx.md

 * Access to custom PHP script

-To create a test a custom nginx configuration:
+## Implement an nginx customization

 * Stop your Drupal Docker container if running